History

 1978 LaForet Harajuku

 Conceived to fulfill the dual roles of offering retail space specializing in fashion and event space anchored by the Laforet Museum, Laforet Harajuku opened in 1978 and immediately became the focus of attention as a place to find leading brands, as an incubator for creators, artists and entrepreneurs, as a venue for trend-setting events, and as an originator of very topical advertising.
-With the recent debut of Omotesando Hills, the Harajuku / Omotesando area has been given yet another fresh injection of vitality and remains Japan's premier home of fashion and style.
-The trend-setting influence of Laforet Harajuku, which is now commemorating three decades as one of the most recognizable landmarks of the area, also remains undimmed.
+During the "Grand Bazaar" every January and July, there is a long line at the entrance before the store opens.
+It has now become a symbol of Harajuku.
+The Harajuku / Omotesando area, which became even more sensitive to fashion and trends with the opening of Omotesando Hills in 2006, after 40 years, it still continues to transmit the latest fashion and trends from Harajuku to the world, and has a great impact on the times and people.

 1986 ARK Hills